Consumer Unit Replacement Cost

 Split Load Consumer Unit Cost

 Split load consumer units typically separate the large appliances in your home from the rest of the house.
-For example, your oven and hob might go through separate Residual Current Circuit Breakers (RCBO) which means they essentially have their own RCB and MCB.
+For example, your oven and hob might go through separate Residual Current Circuit Breakers (RCBO), which means they essentially have their own RCB and MCB.
 The rest of the house will run through MCBs connected to one RCB.

-The average cost is £60-£100.
+The average cost is £60 to £100.

 Pros